geniish-protocol/docs/README.md

 Let's start with a quick overview of traditional NFTs.
 An NFT is a unique digital asset that cannot be replaced with something else.
 Owning an NFT is essentially a proof of ownership of the digital content and there can only be one owner at one time.
 Confidential NFTs operate just like regular NFTs, but also confer access to data that is entirely private.
 The protocol is pushing the boundaries of privacy and unlocking the next innovation of NFT utility, as of today, every NFT content is accessible to everyone.

 Geniish offers decentralized unlockable content, where the hidden content is only accessible to the owner of the NFT.
 The protocol introduces the ability to create data-backed NFTs with dynamic assets and adds new functionalities to the current NFT landscape.
 By enabling access controls, content creators can now add hidden encrypted data into their NFTs.
-Such data can include an image, music, video, files, in-game assets and more.
+Such data can include images, music, videos, files, in-game assets and more.

 The protocol gives creators ownership of their data and full control over the distribution of their content.
 Artists, musicians, writers, filmmakers, developers, metaverse, ticketing, certificates, memberships, and many more can benefit from these new features powering NFTs.